ClinicalTrials.Veeva

 • History of surgery or dislocation in the symptomatic shoulder

-• Presence of shoulder capsulitis (passive glenohumeral range of motion l-imitation in 2 or more directions)
+• Presence of shoulder capsulitis (restriction in passive glenohumeral range of motion in 2 or more directions)

 • Full-thickness rotator cuff tear

-• Diagnosis of shoulder osteoarthritis, rheumatoid arthritis, systemic inflammatory, or neurological diseases
+• Shoulder osteoarthritis, rheumatoid arthritis, systemic inflammatory or neurological disease

-• Any injection treatment applied to the symptomatic shoulder within the last 6 weeks
+• Any injection to the symptomatic shoulder within the past 6 weeks

 Trial design